backdrop-contrib/slick/README.txt

 Drupal module for Ken Wheeler's Slick carousel.
 See http://kenwheeler.github.io/slick.

-* Fully responsive.
-Scales with its container.
-* Uses CSS3 when available.
-Fully functional when not.
-* Swipe enabled.
-Or disabled, if you prefer.
-* Desktop mouse dragging.
-* Fully accessible with arrow key navigation.
-* Autoplay, pagers, arrows, etc...
-* Exportable via CTools.
-* Works with Views, core and contrib fields: Image, Media or Field collection.
-* Optional and modular skins, e.g.: Carousel, Classic, Fullscreen, Fullwidth, Grid, Split.
-Nothing loaded unless configured so.
-* Nested slicks, slide overlays or multiple slicks within a single Slick using Field collection, or Views.
-* Some useful hooks and drupal_alters for advanced works.
-* Modular integration with various contribs via optional sub-modules.
+o Fully responsive.
+Scales with its container. o Uses CSS3 when available.
+Fully functional when not. o Swipe enabled.
+Or disabled, if you prefer. o Desktop mouse dragging. o Fully accessible with arrow key navigation. o Autoplay, pagers, arrows, etc... o Exportable via CTools. o Works with Views, core and contrib fields: Image, Media or Field collection. o Optional and modular skins, e.g.: Carousel, Classic, Fullscreen, Fullwidth, Grid, Split.
+Nothing loaded unless configured so. o Nested slicks, slide overlays or multiple slicks within a single Slick using Field collection, or Views. o Some useful hooks and drupal_alters for advanced works. o Modular integration with various contribs via optional sub-modules.
 You can build slicks without sub-modules by simply passing markups to theme_slick().